rgeo/rgeo/README.md

 Some features also require the following:

-*   GEOS 3.2 or later is highly recommended.
-(3.3.3 or later preferred.)
+*   GEOS 3.10 or later is highly recommended.
 Some functions will not be available without it.
 This C/C++ library may be available via your operating system's package manager (`sudo aptitude install libgeos-dev` for debian based Linux distributions, `yum install geos geos-devel` for redhat based Linux distributions), or you can download it from http://trac.osgeo.org/geos